 Following the grossly erratic outcome of the November 2004 Ukrainian presidential election, thousands of protestors peacefully filled the streets of Kiev in what would quickly become known as the Orange Revolution.

-In response, Ukraine for Christ, Campus Crusade for Christ's ministry in this country, suspended all regularly planned ministry activities and encouraged staff members to use this opportunity to tell the thousands who were descending on the capital about Christ.
+In response, Ukraine for Christ, Cru's ministry in this country, suspended all regularly planned ministry activities and encouraged staff members to use this opportunity to tell the thousands who were descending on the capital about Christ.

 During these weeks, staff members distributed blankets, as well as hot food and beverages, to protestors, opening doors for spiritual conversations.
 Partnering with local churches, the ministry also set up prayer tables in key locations and passed out orange-hued Four Spiritual Laws tracts.